frederic-perez/AmE-dictionary/data/dictionary.md

 __muddle__ _v_ :five: (muddled) Bring into a disordered or confusing state. _Syn_ confuse, mix up, jumble, jumble up, disarrange, disorganize, disorder
 __muddy the water(s)__ _idiom_ To introduce something, typically information, to an issue or situation that makes it less clear or more confusing.
 __mudslide__ _n_ :two::hammer:
-__mudslinging__ _n_ :three: Efforts to discredit one's opponent by malicious or scandalous attacks. :es: injurias
+__mudslinging__ _n_ :three: Efforts to discredit one’s opponent by malicious or scandalous attacks. :es: injurias
 __muff__ _She drew from her muff a pistol._
 __muff-diver__ _n_ :two::hammer:
 __muffed__ _v_ _The Ducks muffed a kickoff return._